musman-uk/portfolio/workflow-process/portfolio-backup-strategy/README.md

 The blockers below highlight the main challenges faced during implementation.
 Supporting screenshots are at the bottom of this section for visual reference.

-- **Push to Private Repository Failed**
+- **Push to Private Repository Unsuccesful**
-  Attempted push based mirroring failed due to token scope and permission issues.
+  Attempted push based mirroring did not succeed due to token scope and permission issues.
 The resolution was to invert the flow so the private repository pulls from the public source instead.

 - **OneDrive Limitations**
   OneDrive cannot directly integrate with GitHub.
 It requires manual or scheduled `git pull` to refresh the local clone.